naacl2022-srw/naacl2022-srw.github.io/author.md

 ## Paper Submission

 Submission is electronic, using the Softconf START conference management.
+The submission site is now available at [https://www.softconf.com/naacl2021/SRW/](https://www.softconf.com/naacl2021/SRW/).